PROGRAMMATIC VIDEO ADVERTISING

 There are five types of Out-stream video ads:

-1. In-Banner – Video ads that run in a standard display banner ad on a website .
+1. In-Banner – Video ads that run as standard display ads on a website .
 In-banner ads have three types.
 They can be click-to-play, where the user must click on the video.
 They can also autoplay with no sound, where the user must click on it to play the sound.
 Lastly, there is also hover-to-play, where the video plays once the user hovers over it.

 2. Interstitial – Mobiles ads that cover the entire screen.
 These videos usually run for 5 seconds before the user can close the ad.
 Interstitial ads help combat banner blindness from the user.

-3. Native – Native video ads mimic the look and tone of the website or publisher they’re advertising on .
+3. Native Ads – Native video ads mimic the look and tone of the website or publisher they’re advertising on.
 They intentionally blend in to make the ads feel more authentic, organic and relevant.
 These videos are typically more informative than promotional.

 4. In-Feed – These video ads appear in your social media feed.
 The video can play for up to 30 seconds with no interaction.
 However, if the user interacts with the video, it can play for longer.